Viewing entries tagged

 Most athletes are familiar with massage, cupping, taping, ice or heat as part of their recovery process.
 If all you experience is some light muscle soreness, then your body is still relatively healthy and experiencing normal recovery, thus there’s no need to change things up.
 But if you're dealing with recurring abnormal pain or lingering injuries—like nerve discomfort, an old ACL tear, or a tendon that keeps flaring up—you might need a deeper, more targeted form of healing.

 Let’s consider a ligament/tendon strain for example.
 Sometimes these injuries never fully heal and become weak points that flare up with heavy use.
 Massage can help, but often requires working through multiple tissue layers—compressing blood vessels, fascia, and surrounding muscles—just to reach the injury.
-That can cause additional trauma in otherwise healthy areas, making recovery slower and more energy-intensive.
+That can cause additional trauma in otherwise healthy areas, making recovery slower and less efficient.

 Now imagine a treatment that directly targets the injured tendon or ligament without disturbing the surrounding tissue.
 That’s where acupuncture and moxibustion come in—offering a smarter, more efficient path to healing.